thierr26/thierr26_personal_notes_sphinx_sources/source/debian_apps_install.rst

 In Settings | Autofill and passwords | Password Manager | Settings, disable "Offer to save passwords and passkeys" and "Sign in automatically".

-Chromium may issue a warning on every startup, asking the pasword to unlock the default GNOME Keyring.
+Chromium may issue a warning on every startup, asking the password to unlock the default GNOME Keyring.
 To get rid of the warning, I clear my GNOME Keyring files::

   rm -rf ~/.local/share/keyrings/*